19604 John Street is for Sale

 The Curb Appeal

-Wonder is daffodils and hyacinths.
-The crocuses have already come & gone in this video.
-Behind the fence you can see the alliums preparing themselves for a later bloom.
-You can tell the difference between the regular sized bulbs and the Giganteum variety.
+The crocuses have already come & gone in this video and behind the fence you can see the alliums preparing themselves for a later bloom.

-You will enjoy the hot tub with a nice privacy fence shielding from the road and a shade screen to give you flexible privacy for if you are taking a night-time dip or hosting an event.
+You will enjoy the hot tub with a nice privacy fence shielding from the road and a shade screen to give you flexible privacy: open while hosting an event or closed for a night time dip.

 A view of the flowers, fence, and privacy fence.
-You’ll note that the privacy screen is drawn up in this photo v. the photo to the right.
+You’ll note that the privacy screen is drawn up in this photo v. the photo to the left.

-This video was taken after the over three thousand crocus, hyacinth, and daffodil bulbs have come and gone, but before the lilies, echinacea, clematis, and black-eyed-susan’s are in full force.
+This video was taken after three thousand crocus, hyacinth, and daffodil bulbs had come and gone, but before the lilies, echinacea, clematis, and black-eyed-susans are in full force.
 I think in the background you will see near 100 alliums.
+The lovely flowers out front are Amethyst in Snow (Centaurea montana).

 NB.
 Not all bulbs are on the top half of the property.

-The start of a house tour, the home has curb appeal as you go to walk inside.
+The home has curb appeal as you go to walk inside.

 As you enter the door to your new home.